Nowcasting using regression on signatures: Background on challenges in nowcasting

-Classic time series methods, such as the autoregressive integrated moving average (ARIMA) model, assume that the dynamics of a low-dimensional variable, after suitable differencing to ensure stationarity, can be modelled with a linear model with autoregressive and moving average components.
+Classic time series methods, such as the autoregressive integrated moving average (ARIMA) model, assume that the dynamics of a low-dimensional variable, after suitable differencing to ensure stationarity, can be modelled by a linear model with autoregressive and moving average components.
 That is, after differencing, the data are stationary, the model is linear, and the parameters of the model are assumed to be constant.
-In nowcasting settings, all three of these assumptions can be restrictive.
+In nowcasting settings, all three of these assumptions can be restrictive -- for example, when there are large shocks to the economy, which is also when it is critical to have an accurate guide to what is happening.

 State-space models offer one approach to relax these restrictions \citep{durbin2012time}.
-While the linear Kalman filter is the best known, these models are highly flexible and can allow for non-stationarity, nonlinearity, and time-varying parameters.
+While the linear Kalman filter is the best known, state-space models in general are highly flexible and can allow for non-linearity and time-varying parameters.
+A common difficulty in using these methods is that the state-space representation needs to be specified, and cannot easily be learned from historical data.
 Many papers, including \cite{hamilton1994state}, \cite{nielsen2014estimation}, \cite{carter1994gibbs}, \cite{kim1999state}, \cite{kim1994dynamic}, also allow for time-varying parameters.